loon3/Tokenly-Pockets/BVAM.md

 ### p2p Method

+BVAM via Webtorrent can be enabled in the Wallet Settings tab of Tokenly Pockets.
+Once downloaded, Pockets caches BVAM locally for future reference.

-1. Token issuers seed via Webtorrent a JSON file with Enhanced Asset info.
+1. Token issuers seed BVAM JSON files with Enhanced Asset info via Webtorrent.
+BVAM creation and seeding is currently available at [xcp.ninja](http://xcp.ninja).

 2. When issuing a new asset in Counterparty, the asset description references the Webtorrent infohash of the enhanced asset JSON file named BVAMWT.json which contains BVAM unique to that asset.
 To save space, the Webtorrent infohash is Base58 encoded.